LuBuCake/GameX/README.md

-# GameX - Resident Evil 5 / Biohazard 5
+# GameX - Biohazard Games
-A sofisticated trainer that provides a lot of cool functionalities with a fancy UI.
+A sofisticated group of trainers that provides a lot of cool functionalities with a fancy UI.